arunavanag591/mypage/index.md

 ---
 ### Ph.D. in Computer Science, University of Nevada, Reno

 I completed my Ph.D. in Computer Science at the University of Nevada, Reno, where I worked under [Dr. Floris van Breugel](https://www.florisvanbreugel.com/).
 My research leverages large noisy real-world datasets, focusing on statistical modeling, machine learning, and deep learning methods to develop predictive models and estimators for dynamic systems.
 I am proficient in Python, C++, and various data analysis/MLOps tools.
-Key achievements during my PhD :
+Key achievements during my PhD:

-- 🦋 I developed and implemented statistical models and Kalman filtering techniques to enhance estimators for real- world dynamical systems on 15 million rows of real-world data from multiple sensors, resulting in an 82% prediction accuracy.
+🦋 I developed and implemented statistical models and Kalman filtering techniques to enhance estimators for real- world dynamical systems on 15 million rows of real-world data from multiple sensors, resulting in an 82% prediction accuracy.
 [RSI, 2024](https://royalsocietypublishing.org/doi/full/10.1098/rsif.2024.0169)

-- 🎮 I built a realistic odor simulator, COSMOS (Configurable Odor Simulation Model over Scalable Spaces), that provides an odor experience similar to an outdoor environment using data-driven probabilistic methods for whiff simulation and mathematical tools like logistic transform and autoregressive functions for smooth time series evolution.
+🎮 I built a realistic odor simulator, COSMOS (Configurable Odor Simulation Model over Scalable Spaces), that provides an odor experience similar to an outdoor environment using data-driven probabilistic methods for whiff simulation and mathematical tools like logistic transform and autoregressive functions for smooth time series evolution.
 COSMOS is built with desire to provide a test bench for plume tracing algorithm development.

-- 🛩️ I integrated COSMOS with Gazebo to further simulate the odor tracking challenges such as wind and gravity using a physics enabled environment in UAV and test with a velocity controlled surge and cast algorithm.
+🛩️ I integrated COSMOS with Gazebo to further simulate the odor tracking challenges such as wind and gravity using a physics enabled environment in UAV and test with a velocity controlled surge and cast algorithm.
 It was further translated into an actual UAV sysem.

 A list of my [publications](https://arunavanag591.github.io/mypage/publications/) and github repositories can be found [here](https://github.com/arunavanag591).